 - Spike in interest in a particular topic

-Intent data is the most beneficial for Account-based marketers who want a strategic outlook.
-They can use the information mentioned above to gather and analyze to support their customers better by facilitating them with early indicators of customer behavior change.
+Intent data is most beneficial for B2B account-based marketing companies who want a strategic outlook.
+They can gather and analyze the information mentioned above to support their customers better by facilitating them with early indicators of customer behavior change.

 Why do you need a B2B data provider?

-In simple words, B2B data solutions providers offer a platform that helps gather, filter, and qualify vast amounts of contact databases that include vital customer details such as names, phone numbers, email addresses, locations, social networks, and other such contact details.
+B2B intent data providers offer a platform that helps gather, filter, and qualify vast contact databases, including vital customer details such as names, phone numbers, email addresses, locations, social networks, and other contact details.

 The sales and marketing teams can use these real-time B2B contacts to derive great value by accessing and segmenting them.
 It can then be used as a reference to design ideal ICPs and buyer personas.
-Such information can also be used to design cold call campaigns, customize cold email tactics, and other account-based Marketing strategies.
+Such information can also be used to design cold call campaigns, customized cold email tactics, and other account-based Marketing strategies.
 Having established the significance of data providers, the next step is deciphering how to select the ideal provider that aligns with your specific requirements.
 Now that we understand why data providers are essential, let’s explore the crucial factors that aid in choosing the perfect fit for your needs.

 How to select the best B2B intent data provider?